 Understanding How a Finished Basement Impacts Energy Consumption

 Much of your focus has to do with the function of the finished and renovated space.
 That’s great, but don’t overlook the energy benefits that come along with converting the basement into usable space.
-They may be more vital than you realize.
+They may be more vital than you realise.

 Finished basements mean that it will take less energy to heat and cool the rest of the house.
 That may seem impossible if you already have excellent insulation upstairs along with double pane glass in the windows.
 What you should remember is that the moisture and dampness that’s in the basement right now is affecting the climate in the rest of the house.
 Correct those problems and it will be all the easier to use less energy and still keep the house comfortable.